 Global Council on Brain Health reports

 The Global Council on Brain Health publishes its findings and recommendations in a series of reports.
-So far they have reviewed three topics and published their conclusions and recommendations on them.
+So far they have reviewed several topics and published their conclusions and recommendations on them.

 For more information call the Age UK Advice Line on 0800 169 65 65 (8am-7pm, 365 days a year).